 Post-COVID-19, interest rates were extraordinarily low until March 2022.
-The low-interest rate environment allowed the U.S. to increase the debt burden as the cost of doing so was low.
+The low-interest rate environment allowed the US to increase the debt burden as the cost of doing so was low.
 As the second half of 2022 evolved, the Fed began a series of rate hikes that immediately raised the cost of public and private borrowing.
-Continued government borrowing at higher interest rate levels will eventually lead to a dampening of economic activity and possibly lower stock prices as consumers and businesses adjust to higher financing costs.
+Continued government borrowing at higher interest rate levels will eventually dampen economic activity and possibly lower stock prices as consumers and businesses adjust to higher financing costs.